 skin stretched over distorted bone,

 they wondered if what they saw was human.

-Your eyes told them stories of how it felt to be a prisoner inside of your own body.
+Your eyes told them stories of how it felt to carry your burdens in your hands,

 When you saw the doctor who was to perform the surgery paid for by donations,